IDAES/idaes-pse/docs/logging.rst

 is used, it can be turned on and off by using the ``idaes.logger.solver_capture_on()`` and ``idaes.logger.solver_capture_off()`` functions.
 If the capture is off solver output won't be logged and it will go to standard output as usual.

+The ``solver_log`` context yields and object with ``tee`` and ``thread`` attributes.
+Thread is the logging thread, which is not needed for most uses.
+Tee is the ``solve`` ``tee`` argument.
+Tee tells the Pyomo solvers to produce solver output.
+The solver log context can provide this argument by determining if the solver output would be logged at the given level.

 *Example*